isomerpages/nlb-curiocity/_digital-stories/Fort Canning Hill/Gardens, Cemeteries and Parks.md

 ----

 The National Theatre was a significant cultural icon for Singapore in the nation's fledging years and was remembered by many including Public Service Medal recipient Robert Iau Kuo Kwong.
-Click or tap <span style="font-weight: 700; text-decoration:underline; color:#4372d6">HERE</span> to read the poem.
+Click or tap <span style="font-weight: 700; text-decoration:underline; color:#4372d6">HERE</span> to read how he reacted when he first heard about the theatre.
+(Source: <a href="https://www.nas.gov.sg/archivesonline/oral_history_interviews/record-details/31119b28-1160-11e3-83d5-0050568939ad" target="_blank">National Archives of Singapore</a>)

 ##### **Van Kleef Aquarium**